front-end-intermediate/ExpressJSReact-retired/readme.md

 Test the path in the browser.
 You'll get a recipe detail default.
 Why?

-The routing is greedy.
+`switch` is greedy.
+It takes the first valid route it finds.
 That's why we use `exact` on the main route.

 in `App.js`: